ARTICLE CATEGORIES

-The science is clear, using essential oils for Alzheimer’s, dementia and brain health can provide profound support, and researchers strongly suggest that people can use regularly them with very promising results!
+The science is clear: using essential oils for Alzheimer’s treatment support, easing dementia symptoms, and natural brain health can provide profound support, and researchers strongly suggest that people can use them regularly with very promising results!

-Case in point, one literature review went so far to claim that, “EOs are effective on almost all currently known pathological targets of AD.”
+Case in point, one literature review went so far as to claim that “EOs are effective on almost all currently known pathological targets of AD.”

 Serious Public Health Considerations

 Dementia occurs when brain nerve cells become damaged.
 Being that this affects several areas of the brain, people experience dementia quite differently.
 There are various types of dementias, and they are often categorized by the part of the brain damaged and whether the condition worsens.
-Alzheimer’s disease, the most common cause of dementia in seniors over 65 years old is, has been researched extensively and essential oils can be of great help.
+Alzheimer’s disease, the most common cause of dementia, has been researched extensively, and essential oils can be of great help.

-• Nearly two-thirds of American Alzheimer’s patients are women.
+• Nearly two-thirds of Americans with Alzheimer’s dementia are women.

 No Known Medical Cure?

 It is widely claimed that Alzheimer’s is the only disease among the top 10 causes of death in America that cannot be prevented, cured, or even slowed.
 Yet, nothing could be further from the truth!
-New York Times bestselling author Dale Bredesen, MD has proven that Alzheimer’s can be reversed has two books outlining his findings.
+New York Times bestselling author Dale Bredesen, MD, has published work and two books outlining his findings on preventing and reversing cognitive decline through a multi-factor lifestyle and systems-based approach.

-More on that below… It seems that the medical community is confused on how to prevent and treat dementia, seeing that so many people are prescribed antipsychotics.
+More on that below… It seems that the medical community is still wrestling with how to prevent and treat dementia, especially when so many people are prescribed drugs for difficult behaviors.

-The problem is that approximately 80% of people who have dementia will exhibit non-cognitive symptoms and what’s known as behavioral and psychological symptoms of dementia (BPSD): agitation, aggression, psychosis, sleep disturbance, and wandering.
-These side effects, especially the prevalence of agitation and aggression in those living in nursing homes, become significant issues for caregivers who all too often choose to “drug” their patient instead of trying to find Alzheimer’s natural treatment options.
+The problem is that many people who have dementia will exhibit non-cognitive symptoms and what are known as behavioral and psychological symptoms of dementia (BPSD): agitation, aggression, psychosis, sleep disturbance, and wandering.
+These side effects, especially the prevalence of agitation and aggression in those living in nursing homes, become significant issues for caregivers who all too often choose to “drug” their patients instead of trying to find Alzheimer’s natural treatment options.

-The consideration must be made that the person with dementia may be exhibiting these behaviors as a way of communicating distress or frustration at not being able to properly communicate.
+The consideration must be made that the person with dementia may be exhibiting these behaviors as a way of communicating distress, fear, pain, hunger, thirst, overstimulation, loneliness, medication side effects, or frustration at not being able to properly communicate.

 Please keep this in mind if you are a home caregiver before too many people are prescribed drugs or transferred to institutional care prematurely.
-Remember this: antipsychotics are not the answer.
+Remember this: antipsychotics are not the first answer for every behavior.
 Alzheimer’s natural treatment options like essential oils frankincense, lavender, chamomile, vetiver, and especially citrus oils can help!

 Top 4 Causes of Alzheimer’s Disease